-It’s National Kale Day, and we want you to celebrate this amazing and easy-to-grow, brain-boosting veggie.
+It’s National Kale Day, and we were hoping you could celebrate this fantastic and easy-to-grow, brain-boosting veggie.
 Kale is a leafy green vegetable that is underrated.
 We want to change that!
-Honeybees pollinate kale, and they absolutely love it.
+Honeybees pollinate kale, and they love it.
 Because of its tolerance to pests, kale is easy to grow organically.
 When kale plants mature enough to go to seed, they produce small yellow flowers that are attractive to honeybees and other pollinators.
 While kale is an annual plant, leaving about a third of the plants to go to seed for the bees increases garden pollination and increases the chances of reseeding.

 Oh, the many wonders of kale.

-A reliable, hardy, and easy plant, you can count on kale as a productive member of the garden to make an appearance in both Spring and make a second appearance in the garden in late summer, when replanted.
+A reliable, hardy, and easy plant, you can count on kale as a productive member of the garden to make an appearance in both Spring and make a second appearance in the garden in late summer when replanted.
 Kale is one of the most nutrient-filled natural foods on the planet.
-It’s jammed packed with vitamins and nutrients.
-With more vitamin C than an orange and enough vitamin K to last you a week, it’s an easy-to-make superfood
+It’s jammed-packed with vitamins and nutrients.
+With more vitamin C than an orange and enough vitamin K to last a week, it’s an easy-to-make superfood

 Part of the cabbage family, kale is considered to be closer to wild cabbage.
 Kale is typically grown for its edible leaves, although some kale varieties are used for ornamental landscaping.
-Kale plants have green or purple leaves, and the central leaves do not form a head, as with cabbage.
+Kale plants have green or purple leaves; the central leaves do not form a head, as with cabbage.

-Such an interesting plant, kale not only comes in a variety of greens and purples it also offers a variety of textures from curly-leaf to bumpy leafy, flat-leaf and feathery-type leaf and ornamental leaf.
+Such an exciting plant, kale not only comes in a variety of greens and purples, but it also offers a variety of textures from curly-leaf to bumpy leafy, flat-leaf, and feathery-type leaf and ornamental leaf.

-This Kale Chips recipe features nutritional yeast in place of cheese for a vegan delight that is rich in fiber, iron and all the beneficial properties found within kale.
+This Kale Chips recipe features nutritional yeast instead of cheese for a vegan delight rich in fiber, iron, and all the beneficial properties found within kale.
 Not every kale chip is this tasty and healthy.
 I have added these chips to regular stir fry, soup, and salads to make it a little more interesting.

 This particular Kale Salad is made with quick pickled onions.
 It can be served as a starter to a meal or as a meal all on its own.
 Perfect for a summer picnic.
-What makes this salad most special for me is making it after foraging in my besties garden.
-There is nothing more delicious than fresh-picked baby kale leaves right out of the organic garden.
+What makes this salad most memorable for me is making it after foraging in my best friend’s garden.
+Nothing is more delicious than fresh-picked baby kale leaves out of the organic garden.
 Customize with your favorite salad toppings!

 Thai Shrimp Stew with Kale

 This Thai Shrimp Stew with Kale is a healthy and satisfying dish rich in nutrients and healthy fats.
 Guilt-free and oh so satisfying.
-Don’t let the look or the sound of this recipe discourage you from trying it out.
-It’s really very easy to make and it will impress your entire family!
-Not a fan of shellfish, no sweat, try this recipe with chicken or even tofu.
-However you decide to prepare and serve this kale dish it’s bound to be delicious.
+Don’t let the look or sound of this recipe discourage you from trying it out.
+It’s straightforward to make, and it will impress your entire family!
+If you are not a fan of shellfish, no sweat; try this recipe with chicken or tofu.
+However, if you decide to prepare and serve this kale dish, it’s bound to be delicious.

 Green Smoothie Made With Kale

-Adding a few pieces of organic kale to your morning green smoothie makes the day better.
-Just make sure to only add the leafy bits and not the tough stem (rib) found within the center of the leaf.
-Your taste buds won’t even notice that it’s in there, and you get the benefit of all these added vitamins and nutrients from raw kale.
+Adding a few pieces of organic kale to your morning green smoothie improves the day.
+Just make sure to add the leafy bits and not the tough stem (rib) found within the center of the leaf.
+Your taste buds won’t notice that it’s in there, and you benefit from all these added vitamins and nutrients from raw kale.

 Bee Green Smoothies

+We love seeing your photos!
 We hope this kale recipe roundup inspires you to work the nutrient-rich leafy green into your weekly diet!
-If you decide to try any of these recipes, be sure to take a snapshot and share them with us using #waxingkararecipes on Instagram.
-We love seeing your photos!
+If you decide to try any of these recipes, take a snapshot and share them with us using #waxingkararecipes on Instagram.